aniforever24/react-Todo-list/README.md

 # Description

 This is a simple react project which uses localstorage to save user notes.
-Some animationss are also incorporated using framer-motion.
+Some animations are also incorporated using framer-motion.